 Do you have pelvic pain that is sharp, and bothers you when you sit?

-Pudendal Neuralgia is sharp, shocking pain that follows the path of the pudendal nerve.
+Pudendal Neuralgia is sharp, shocking pain that follows the path of the pudendal nerve through the pelvis.
 It is different than neuropathy, which is damage to a nerve that results in loss of sensation or motor movement.

 It may be caused by pudendal nerve entrapment, where the nerve shouts in pain because it's compressed or caught somewhere.
 However not all cases of Pudendal Neuralgia are due to pudendal entrapment.

 The pudendal nerve is a mixed nerve that innervates the pelvic floor.
 A mixed nerve is one that sends both motor signals to your muscles to move, as well as sensory signals to your brain.